torik42/YaLafi/README.md

 at a suitable place.
 For instance, the directory has to contain file 'languagetool-server.jar'.

-2. Under Arch Linux, you can simply say `pacman -S languagetool`.
+2. Under Arch Linux, you can simply say `sudo pacman -S languagetool`.
 In this case, it is not necessary to set option --lt-directory from variant 1.
 Instead, you have to specify `--lt-command languagetool`.